oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/_index.md

 by default when both `logHome` and `logHomeEnabled` are set.
 Set `logHomeLayout` to `FLAT` to place all log files at the `logHome` root.

-For example, the default layout of the log files under the `logHome` root.
+For example, here is the default layout of the log files under the `logHome` root:

 ```text
 /shared/logs/domain1$ ls -aRtl